 The Moenkopi Formation

 The age of the Moenkopi Formation ranges from the early Triassic to the middle Triassic period.
 The Moenkopi Formation generally contains thinly bedded mudstones and sandstones with a wide variety of ripple marks and some trace fossils.
 Secondary gypsum veins cut through the formation.
-The Moenkopi formation can contain localized fossils, but most exposures are devoid of fossils.
+The Moenkopi formation can contain localized fossils, but most exposures are devoid of them.
 Actual bone is even more rare.
-During the initial deposition of the Moenkopi, the climate was hot and dry.
-Then during later members, it progressively got wetter.
-It was deposited due to tidal, and also nearshore, shallow marine, and some floodplain.
+During the initial deposition of the Moenkopi, the climate was hot and dry, but later became progressively wetter.
+The Moenkopi sedients were deposited in tidal flats, near-shore, shallow marine, and floodplain environments.

 There are a number of subdivisions or "Members" within the Moenkopi Formation.
 These are characterized by different types of sediments and represent changing depositional environments.
 All of the sedimentary environments preserved within the Moenkopi are somehow associated with coastal or near-coastal systems.

 Trace fossils of reptiles are occasionally found preserved in the sediments of the Moenkopi Formation.
 Not so long ago, one could see the trackway left in a sandy Triassic river bottom by a swimming Chirotherium.
 As it swam across the river, its toes scraped grooves into the sand.
 It's my understanding that these tracks have since been robbed by vandals.